-- N.H.
-U.S. Representative Ann McLane Kuster (District 2)
+- New Hampshire U.S. Representative Ann McLane Kuster (District 2)

-- N.H.
-U.S. Representative Christopher Pappas (District 1)
+- New Hampshire U.S. Representative Christopher Pappas (District 1)

 - Who's My State/Local Legislator?

-Testimony for public hearings may also be submitted in writing, prior to the public hearing, for those unable to attend.
-It's best to contact the Committee Secretary or Chairman to make arrangements for this, and be sure to provide enough copies of your testimony for all Committee members.
+If you are unable to attend the public hearing, you can submit testimony in writing, prior to the public hearing.
+It's best to contact the Committee Secretary or Chairman to make arrangements for this.
+Be sure to provide enough copies of your testimony for all Committee members.

-When the Committee has made its recommendation that the bill either OUGHT TO PASS or is INEXPEDIENT TO LEGISLATE, people may still contact their own Legislators to encourage a vote for or against the bill, once it reaches the floor of the House of Representatives or Senate.
-If the bill is passed in identical form by both chambers of the Legislature, there is one more opportunity for New Hampshire residents to be involved in the process by contacting the Governor's office to encourage him to SIGN or VETO the bill.
+When the Committee has made its recommendation that the bill either "Ought to Pass" or is "Inexpedient to Legislate," you can still contact your own Legislators to encourage a vote for or against the bill, once it reaches the floor of the House of Representatives or Senate.
+If the bill is passed in identical form by both chambers of the Legislature, there is one more opportunity for New Hampshire residents to be involved in the process by contacting the Governor's office to encourage him to sign or veto the bill.

 The New Hampshire legislative process is a long and winding road!
 It can be very discouraging and it can be extremely gratifying, but we each have the power to make a difference in the issues that are important to us.